 After playing around with Plot a route, I had a brainstorm.
 I’m going to add the routes as part of the Patreon perks.
 Subscribers will have full access to all the routes that will have photos attached to the map.
 I’ll also offer access to one time donations that hit a certain amount.
 I’ve been casting around looking for interesting perks to offer and this one struck me as a great idea.
 I’ll be revamping my Patreon account in the next few days (oh and YEA … I have my first Patreon supporter as of yesterday) that will focus strongly on the Mapping Toronto project.

 Here’s a test route I’ve been playing with:

-If you want to support this project look to the left ->.
-Use either the yellow button for a one-time donation or the orange button to become a subscriber.
+If you want to support this project look to the right-> and use either the yellow button for a one-time donation or the orange button to become a subscriber.